JonWinkelman/astR_trees_geary2025/README.md

-# README — Build an Acinetobacter Gene Tree and Relabel for iTOL
+# Build an Acinetobacter Gene Tree and Relabel for iTOL

 This script downloads selected **NCBI** genomes, runs **OrthoFinder** to find orthology/HOGs, extracts **AstR** ortholog protein sequences, aligns them with **MUSCLE**, infers a **RAxML** tree, then **relabels leaf names** for clean visualization in **iTOL**.
 It uses helper utilities from `jw_utils` and `orthofinder_utils`.